Future site of the

 About the Butterworth Landfill

-The Butterworth Landfill is a ~180-acre site containing a former landfill closed in the early 1970s and placed on the EPA’s Superfund National Priorities List in 1986.
+The Butterworth Landfill is a nearly 180-acre site containing a former landfill closed in the early 1970s and placed on the EPA’s Superfund National Priorities List in 1986.
 These areas were used by local residents and industries to dispose of wastes.

-In addition, this area was allegedly used to dispose of liquid wastes such as solvents and paint sludges.
+This area was allegedly used to dispose of liquid wastes such as solvents and paint sludges.
 Industrial wastes disposed of at the landfill were allegedly in drums, which were buried, or simply dumped in liquid form on a working surface.
-Records indicate that from 1967-1971, about 3,000 to 4,000 yards of waste per day were received at the landfill.
+The Remediation Plan (1999) indicates that from 1967-1971, about 3,000 to 4,000 yards of waste per day were received at the landfill.

 Since remediation was completed in 2000, the site has been maintained as an open grass area with walking paths along the perimeter and an access road through the center providing access to the Grand River for public safety agencies.